IBE160/SG-Gruppe-Stavanger/docs/sprint-artifacts/1-2-user-registration.md

 **Security Considerations:**
 *   **Password Hashing:** Passwords must be securely hashed using an industry-standard algorithm with salting.
+*   **Password Complexity Rules:** Passwords must be at least 8 characters long and include at least one uppercase letter, one lowercase letter, one number, and one special character.
 *   **Session Management:** Securely managed via NextAuth.js (JWTs with proper signing, encryption, expiry).
 *   **Data Protection:** All sensitive data (email, password) encrypted in transit (HTTPS/TLS).
 *   **Vulnerability Protection:** Protection against XSS, CSRF, SQL Injection, and Brute Force attacks (rate limiting).